Isaac N. Arnold: Early life, education, and career

-Migration west
+Migration west and early elected offices

 Excited by other possibilities, in 1836 Arnold moved to Chicago, a small village developing as population migrated west after completion of the Erie Canal in New York, which connected Great Lakes shipping to the port of New York City.
 He became a law partner of Mahlon D. Ogden.
-When Chicago was incorporated the following year, in 1837 Ogden was elected mayor and Arnold city clerk.
-He left office to attend to his law practice, through which he got to know and befriend fellow Illinois lawyer Abraham Lincoln.
+In his practice of law, Arnold dealt with cases before Northern Illinois and the Illinois Supreme Court.
+When arguing before the Supreme Court, he twice was the opposing counsel of Illinois attorney Abraham Lincoln, who he became acquainted with and befriended.
+When Chicago was incorporated the following year, and Arnold was elected its first city clerk while in 1837 Ogden was elected its first mayor.
+Arnold left office in order to focus on his legal practice.

-In 1842, Arnold was elected to the Illinois House of Representatives as a Democrat and served three terms.
-He was a Democratic presidential elector in 1844.
+In 1842, Arnold was elected to the Illinois House of Representatives as a Democrat and served two terms (from 1842–46).
+He was a Democratic presidential elector from Illinois in 1844.

 Inspired by the issue of abolishing slavery, Arnold was a delegate to the national Free Soil Convention in 1848.
 He left the Democrats to become an organizer of the Free Soil Party in Illinois.
-Arnold served one term in the state house from 1855-56 under the Free Soil banner.
+Arnold served an additional term in the state house from 1855 to 1856 under the Free Soil banner.

+United States House of Representatives (1861–1865)

 In 1860 he joined the Republican Party and won election to the U.S. House that year.
-He was reelected in 1862.
+He was reelected in 1862, defeating Chicago mayor Francis Cornwall Sherman (who was the Democratic nominee).
 A strong supporter of President Lincoln during his tenure in Congress, Arnold pushed emancipation in the territories and nation.
 He defended Lincoln against critics, including within his party.

 In March 1862, during the American Civil War, Arnold introduced a bill to abolish slavery in U.S. territories, which became law in June 1862.
 In February 1864, he introduced a resolution for a constitutional amendment to abolish slavery throughout the United States, saying:

 He was the first Congressman to introduce a resolution to abolish slavery.
 In 1865 the Thirteenth Amendment to the United States Constitution was ratified and slavery was ended.

 In 1864 Arnold faced a strong challenge from the Democrat John L. Scripps, the postmaster in Chicago, whose appointment he had opposed.
 By then, Scripps controlled a large field of patronage because of his position.
 In addition, German Americans made up 25 percent of Arnold's constituents in 1860, and they were unhappy with him about continued drafts of men into the Army.
 Arnold withdrew from the race in favor of the Republican John Wentworth, the popular former mayor.
 Wentworth won the seat.

-Arnold accepted a presidential appointment from Lincoln as the Sixth Auditor of the Treasury Department.
+Auditor of the Department of the Treasury

-In 1866, Arnold left Washington and returned to his law practice in Chicago.
+After he lost his seat in congress, Arnold accepted a presidential appointment from Lincoln as the Sixth Auditor of the Treasury Department.
+In 1866, Arnold left Washington altogether and returned to his law practice in Chicago.